mfriedel/no-show-demo/README.md

     dependencies: [<first-job-id>]
 ```
 - In the config file, generate and replace your project's job ID's from the CLI or on the [dashboard](https://dashboard.metismachine.io).
-- This example relies on [AWS s3](https://aws.amazon.com/s3/) for storage of the trained model.
+- This example relies on [AWS S3](https://aws.amazon.com/s3/) for storage of the trained model.
 If you have AWS secret keys, set them as environment variables from the CLI:
 `$ skafos env AWS_ACCESS_KEY_ID --set <key>` and
 `$ skafos env AWS_SECRET_ACCESS_KEY --set <key>`
 - Incorporate your own models, business logic, or workflow as desired!
 - Deployment options:

-**Without GitHub**
+**Without GitHub**:
 This method doesn't require any github setup.
 Developers can deploy projects from any local branch (great for testing and development).
 ```bash
 $ git init